How does Build-Operate-Transfer (BOT) work

 BOT model in outsourcing countries

 The BOT model may vary depending on the foreign country a company will tap into.
-While most countries practicing this will take the usual BOT, other countries like Canada take on build-own-operate-transfer (BOOT) for this.
+While most developing countries practicing this will use the usual BOT, other countries like Canada use build-own-operate-transfer (BOOT) for this.

 India

-In BOOT, where private entities own the works first, foreign and local companies take control of the infrastructure and operations from highways and mass transits to power generation before letting the government take over after the agreed period.
+In BOOT, where private entities own the works first, foreign and local companies take control of the infrastructure and operations, from highways and mass transit to power generation, before letting the government take over after the agreed period.

 Meanwhile, BOT is the fastest-growing form of offshoring services in the country, especially in information technology (IT).
 Companies such as IBM and Google have established operations there through this method.